The National Partnership on Behavioral Health and Tobacco Use

 Baseline: 30.5% (2017) Target: 20% by 2022

-The most recent National Survey on Drug Use and Health (NSDUH) shows that the smoking rate among the behavioral health population dropped to 30.5% in 2017.
-Following release of the promising new data, the Partnership convened its second summit in November 2018 with an expanded roster of 24 members.
+When the smoking rate among the behavioral health population dropped to 30.5% in 2017, the Partnership convened its second summit in November 2018 with an expanded roster of 24 members.
 An ambitious new target, along with specific strategies to reach that ambitious goal, was set to reduce smoking rates to 20% by the year 2022 (“20 by 22”).

-The Partnership’s new action plan consists of multiple strategies in six categories:
+The Partnership’s 2023 action plan consists of multiple strategies in four categories:

 - Policy Change

-Each of the 24 participating organizations pledged to undertake specific actions towards achieving the “20 by 22” target, and multiple collaborative activities were planned.
+Each of the participating organizations pledged to undertake specific actions towards further reducing smoking prevalence among individuals with behavioral health conditions, and multiple collaborative activities were planned.
 The collaborative efforts designed by the Partnership range from trainings, public communications and program implementation, to the issuance of policy statements and educational offerings.

 American Academy of Family Physicians (AAFP)